On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation

 \section{Introduction}

-The transient gravitational-wave events, as detected by the LIGO-Virgo-KAGRA (hereafter LVK) gravitational-wave (hereafter GW) detector network \citep[][]{Asai_2015,Acernese_2015,KAGRA_2020}, have caused widespread speculations about their origin and formation scenarios.
-So far, the LVK collaboration has published, in their GW transient catalogue (hereafter GWTC) \footnote{\url{https://www.gw-openscience.org/eventapi/html/GWTC/}}, about 90 candidates of compact binary merger events were detected until the end of their third observing run, `O3'.
-The up-to-date GWTC includes all event candidates from LVK's first, second (`O1', `O2'; \citealt{Abbott_GWTC1}), and third (`O3'; \citealt{Abbott_GWTC2,Abbott_GWTC3}) observing runs, including those in their `Deep Extended Catalogue' \citep{Abbott_GWTC2.1}.
-After the conclusion of LVK's ongoing fourth observing run, `O4', many more event candidates are expected to enter the catalogue.
+The transient gravitational-wave events, as detected by the LIGO-Virgo-KAGRA (hereafter LVK) gravitational-wave (hereafter GW) detector network \citep[][]{Asai_2015,Acernese_2015,KAGRA_2020}, continue to cause widespread speculations about their origin and formation scenarios.
+So far, the LVK collaboration has published, in their GW transient catalogue (hereafter GWTC) \footnote{\url{https://gwosc.org/eventapi/html/GWTC/}}, more than 200 detected candidates of compact binary merger events until the end of their fourth observing run, `O4'.
+The up-to-date GWTC includes all event candidates from LVK's first, second (`O1', `O2'; \citealt{Abbott_GWTC1}), third (`O3'; \citealt{Abbott_GWTC2,Abbott_GWTC2.1,Abbott_GWTC3}) and the first part of `O4' (`O4a' \citealt{GWTC4a_cat}).
 The vast majority of the detections are classified as binary black hole mergers (hereafter BBH).
 The rest comprise neutron star-neutron star (hereafter NS), NS-BH mergers, and events possibly involving compact objects within the so-called lower mass gap between $2\Ms-5\Ms$ \citep[e.g.,][]{LowerMassGap2024, Unequal_masss_2020}.

 A key aspect of GW detection from a double compact object close to its merger is the ability to infer about the spins of the merging members, as encoded in the GW signal.
 The observable quantity, effective spin parameter \citep{Ajith_2011}, $\xeff$, is a measure of the spin-orbit alignment of the merging system and is defined as